ashokdarsh/my-profile/docs/engineering/foundations.md

 ### Architecture-First Principles
 I standardized a **cloud-first, API-first** model for application design, ensuring that:

-- All greenfield apps are deployed on the Cargill Cloud Platform via *Captain* pipelines
+- All greenfield apps are deployed on the Cloud Platform via CI/CD pipelines
 - APIs are designed as first-class citizens, abstracting backend complexity and supporting multi-channel consumption
-- All APIs are secured and exposed via Cargill’s API Gateway or Middleware Gateway (on-prem)
+- All APIs are secured and exposed via API Gateway or Middleware Gateway (on-prem)
 - Architecture reviews happen in phases and are tracked through TGRC and ARM governance

 **_Additional Enhancements:_**